The Requirements for the Act 22 and 60 Donation

 Act 60 investors are required to donate double the amount that Act 22 decree holders donate, but the donation is split into two parts—a donation of $5,000 to two different organizations is required under Act 60.
 Like with Act 22 donations, the nonprofit entities must operate in Puerto Rico and not be run by the investor or their family, spouse, or partner.
 Act 60 investors must also submit their donation before December 31 and present proof in their annual report in May.

 The first $5,000 must go to a nonprofit organization listed by Comisión Especial Conjunta de Fondos Legislativos para Impacto Comunitario (CECFL), which publishes an annual list with approved organizations.
-The list for 2020 has not been published as of February 19, 2020, but when it is, we will email it to all our Individual Resident Investor clients.
+The list for 2022 has been published and will continue to be updated until December 16.

 Nonprofits Certified Under Section 1101.01 (a) (2)